Adults can become through the Rite of Christian Initiation for Adults (RCIA). Or Active Catholics can volunteer as sponsors. Read more.

-Baptism preparation classes are held at 4pm in the Parish Center on the fourth Sunday of each month, except holidays.
-The next class is August 26, 2018.
+Baptism preparation classes are held at 4pm in the parish center on the fourth Sunday of each month, except holidays.
+The next classes are TBA.
 Please RSVP so we can prepare the appropriate materials for you.
 After completing the class, please schedule your date with one of the priests or deacons.
-All Baptisms are individual by appointment.
+All baptisms are individual by appointment.

 Confirmation completes the Gifts of the Holy Spirit given to us in baptism, and strengthens us to live our Christian lives.
 Preparation for Confirmation is done through our youth group programs – EDGE (middle school) and Life Teen (high school).